zorn/MegaManEffect/README.md

 The source for MegaManEffect is available under a BSD license.

-While the app binary still works, the code itself isn't terribly good.
-It was written as I was still learning Cocoa (2004) and currently doesn't build under 10.9 but I'm going to archive it here for now anyways.
+While the app binary still works, the code itself isn't terribly "good".
+It was written as I was still learning Cocoa (2004).